prajnastra/kbar/README.md

 # kbar

 A progrss bar for cli.
+See [Timer](https://github.com/prajnastra/timer) which is built using this library.

 ### Example: